sci-42ver/SICP_SDF/SDF_notes.md

 @adabsurdum Thanks.
 I understand now.
 # Notice
 - I won't read many reference papers except when they are *specifically about programming*.
+- I don't have time to test all possible *types* of inputs.
+I will only give some types of inputs which IMHO are all possible types without the review from others.
+  Any review of this repo is appreciated.
+- I won't dig into the complexity of internal functions like `remainder` since by modularity this is unnecessary.
 # Acknowledgment
 - > the lambda papers
   [See](https://research.scheme.org/lambda-papers/)